bentlema/puppet-tutorial-pe/tutorial/02c-Prep-to-Install-Puppet-Master.md

    docker start gitlab
 ```

-Remember that you can connect to your VM's with the exec command like this:
+Remember that you can connect to your VM's with the exec command of /bin/bash like this:

 ```
-   docker exec -it puppet /bin/bash docker exec -it agent  /bin/bash docker exec -it gitlab /bin/bash
+   docker exec -it puppet /bin/bash
 ```

+So do that!
+Get connected to your puppet container, and then proceed to the
+next lab where we will do the actual install of Puppet Enterprise.

+---

 Note:  The puppet and agent containers have been configured from a centos6
 image, and sshd has been configured to allow root to login.
 The GitLab image,